 Continuing its commitment to equality and social justice, Otterbein was selected by the Association of American Colleges and Universities in 2020 to be the site of the first Truth, Racial Healing, and Transformation (TRHT) Campus Center in Ohio.
 Otterbein’s TRHT Center is focused on understanding inequities specific to our local educational systems, in both K-12 and higher education.
 Additionally, he was one of 100 higher education leaders invited to attend the Global Forum on Academic Freedom, Institutional Autonomy, and the Future of Democracy in Strasbourg, France, in 2019.

 His work in guiding new strategic priorities will further define the University’s future including economic development projects like The Point 2.0 alongside academic innovations like “Every Student Will,” a four-year comprehensive program ensuring every student receives professional mentoring, immersive experiences, and a custom career plan before graduating.

 Prior to join Otterbein, he served as president of Blackburn College in Carlinville, Illinois, from 2013 – 2018, where he was at the center of a number of innovative programs designed to enhance student access and learning.

 He previously served at Westminster College in Missouri from 2005 to 2013 as vice president for student life and vice president for institutional advancement.
 He also has held positions at Missouri Western State College and Ball State University.
 He has taught leadership, education, and law courses at several institutions.

-Comerford completed his doctorate degree in higher education administration with an emphasis in law at the University of Kansas.
+The native of Kenosha, Wisconsin, Comerford completed his doctorate degree in higher education administration with an emphasis in law at the University of Kansas.
 He also holds a master’s degree in college student personnel administration from the University of Central Missouri and a bachelor’s degree in political science from Western Illinois University.
 He has conducted research in areas from higher education law to college student culture.